Bonnyton, East Ayrshire: Governance

 Bonnyton Community Council represents the population within Bonnyton in areas of local importance and concern to residents, as well as raising funds for community projects and initiatives such as gala days, community events and special occasions.
 The community council is also involved in the planning and verdict of planning applications relating to the Bonnyton area.

 Bonnyton is represented on East Ayrshire Council as Ward 3 (Kilmarnock West and Crosshouse).
 The current political structure consists of four local councillors; Lillian Jones (Scottish Labour Party), Tom Cook (Scottish Conservative and Unionist Party), Ian Linton (Scottish National Party) and Douglas Reid (Scottish National Party, also leader of East Ayrshire Council).
 In the Scottish Parliament, Bonnyton is represented as part of the Kilmarnock and Irvine Valley constituency.
 The current MSP for the area is Willie Coffey.
 In the UK Parliament, Bonnyton is represented as part of the Kilmarnock and Loudoun constituency.
 The current MP is Alan Brown.

+2022 election

+The SNP (2), Labour (1) and the Conservatives (1) retained the seats they had won at the previous election.

 Bonnyton, as part of the Kilmarnock West and Crosshouse ward, voted in the most recent election to East Ayrshire Council.
-The results are highlighted in the table below with Councillors elected in bold.

-The SNP (2), Labour (1) and the Conservatives (1) retained the seats they had won at the previous election.